mbastola/computer-vision-cpp-python/multi_view_structure_sfm2/README.md

 We note existence of outlier 3D points that takes the reprojection error to inf.
-A naive Bundle adjustment mechanism would be hijacked by these outliers and the algoritm would try its best to minimise these anomalies.
-Try it out if you dont belive me.
-Anyways, the best thing to do is to remove these 3d and 2d points from out view since we have enough to go around.
+A naive Bundle adjustment mechanism would be hijacked by these outliers and the algorithm will try its best to minimize these anomalies.
+Try it out if you dont believe me.
+Anyways, the best thing to do is to remove these 3d and 2d points from out view since we have enough of these to go around.

 ```python